KiboPS/kibo-fulfillment-workflows-ff/docs/How-to-extend-Kibo-Fulfillment-workflows.md

 1. [Syncing local jBPM Business Central repository with custom fork repository](#syncing-local-jbpm-business-central-repository-with-custom-fork-repository)

 ### Setup jBPM Server with Business Central for local development
 The jBPM Server distribution is the easiest way to start with jBPM.
 The included Business Central application is useful for authoring processes.
-To get up and running quickly use the jBPM single distribution which can be downloaded at [jbpm.org](https://www.jbpm.org).
-Look at the [Getting Started](https://www.jbpm.org/learn/gettingStartedUsingSingleZipDistribution.html) guide to get yourself familiar with Business Central.
+To get up and running quickly use the jBPM single distribution which can be downloaded at [jBPM 7 downloads](https://downloads.jboss.org/jbpm/release/7.74.1.Final/jbpm-server-7.74.1.Final-dist.zip).
+Look at the [Getting Started](https://docs.jbpm.org/7.74.1.Final/jbpm-docs/html_single/#_jbpmgettingstarted) guide to get yourself familiar with Business Central.

 By default, Business Central is available at http://localhost:8080/business-central